MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 Home prices are up 17% YoY.
 In some parts of Buffalo, they're up 30% YoY.
 It doesn't help the economy much if house prices are rising faster than inflation.

-Cash out refinanciang is one of the dumbest things you can do.
-It's basically like rebuying your house at a higher price.
+Cash out refinancing is one of the dumbest things you can do.
+It's basically like re-buying your house at a higher price.

 People should start saving money before they spend.
 This concept is foreign to people that operate in the American economy.